-A network meta-analysis (NMA), also called mixed treatment comparison, is a statistical method that simultaneously compares three or more interventions by combining direct evidence from head-to-head trials with indirect evidence inferred through a common comparator.
-NMA produces treatment rankings (SUCRA) and league tables showing all pairwise comparisons.
+A network meta-analysis (NMA), also called mixed treatment comparison, is a statistical method that simultaneously compares three or more interventions by combining direct evidence from head-to-head trials with indirect evidence inferred through a common comparator. network meta-analysis produces treatment rankings (SUCRA) and league tables showing all pairwise comparisons.
 When researchers need to determine which treatment performs best among several competing options, network meta-analysis provides the only evidence synthesis framework capable of answering that question within a single, coherent analysis.

 Traditional pairwise meta-analysis restricts comparisons to two interventions at a time.
 If you have studies comparing Drug A versus placebo, Drug B versus placebo, and Drug A versus Drug B, a pairwise approach requires three separate analyses.
 Network meta-analysis explained in its simplest form is the method that unifies all of these comparisons into one model, borrowing strength across the entire evidence base to produce estimates for every treatment pair, including pairs that have never been compared directly in a clinical trial.